achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 Hap and Leonard reside in the fictional town of LaBorde, Texas and that can easily be situated the fictitious university town of Pinebox.
 You can easily find a reason for Hap and Leonard to arrive in Pinebox.
 They have served as security guards at a chicken processing plant before, so maybe they can do a stint as campus police.

 As far as the timelines are concerned, do not sweat it.
-Hap and Leonard were very active in the late 80s but the latest novel, Honkytonk Samurai, is set in the 2010s or so (there is a reference to a character making a video using a tablet).
-Tecnology seldom plays a big factor in the Hap and Leonard oeuvre.
-I am not sure Joe Lansdale is too fussy when the stories are actually, as long as the vibe is right.
+Hap and Leonard were very active in the late 80s but the latest novel, Honkytonk Samurai (2016), is set in the 2010s or so (there is a reference to a character making a video using a tablet).
+Technology seldom plays a big factor in the Hap and Leonard oeuvre and I do not think Joe Lansdale is too fussy when the stories take place on the calendar, as long as the vibe is right.

 Character spotlights
 ---------------------